Henry Stuart, Duke of Gloucester: Stuart Restoration and death

 Following the restoration of the monarchy in England in 1660, Henry accompanied his brother Charles II to his homeland; the costs of their trip were again paid by Parliament.
-Henry settled in the Palace of Whitehall and on 31 June 1660 he was already sitting in the House of Lords.
+Henry settled in the Palace of Whitehall and on 30 June 1660 he was already sitting in the House of Lords.
 On 13 June he was appointed Chief Steward of Gloucester, and on 3 July he became Ranger of Hyde Park.

 Early in September 1660, Henry contracted smallpox, an epidemic that raged in London.
 The prince died on 13 September 1660 before his brother Charles II's coronation.
-On 21 September, his remains was moved to Somerset House, from where it was taken by river to Westminster.
+On 21 September, his remains were moved to Somerset House, from where they were taken by river to Westminster.
 He was buried in Westminster Abbey in the vault of Mary, Queen of Scots.
 Henry's death overshadowed the joy of a family reunion.
 A few weeks later Henry's elder sister Mary, Dowager Princess of Orange, also died of smallpox; on her deathbed, she wished to be buried next to her brother.

 The Earl of Clarendon, an English historian, statesman and father of the Duke of York's first wife, wrote enthusiastically of Henry as one of the finest youth, "the most manly...that I ever knew" and "a prince of extraordinary hopes, who had a personality of comely and graceful with liveliness and the power of reason and understanding."
 Gilbert Burnet believed that the prince "had a different character than any of his brothers.
 He was active and liked to do things, had a penchant for special friendships, and a quirky personality that tended to be very pleasant."
 As Burnet wrote, "his death was mourned by many, especially the King, who had never been so upset".

 Charles II planned to betroth Henry to Princess Wilhelmine Ernestine of Denmark to reinforce the English-Danish maritime alliance, and King Frederick III of Denmark also agreed to the marriage, but the prince's early death prevented this union.
-Henry's death led to the fact that the throne eventually passed to William III and Mary II – the children of Henry's older sister and older brother, respectively, and later to the House of Hanover.
+Henry's death led to the fact that the throne eventually passed to William III and Mary II—the children of Henry's older sister and older brother, respectively, and later to the House of Hanover.

-Titles, styles, honours and arms

-Titles

-Though it is said that he was created Duke of Gloucester and Earl of Cambridge on 13 May 1659, he was probably styled as such from birth.